Seed Treatment Assessment

 These samples are shown.

-Then, from the two images a machine learning algorithm will learn a loading mapping (image on the right).
+Then, from the two images a machine learning algorithm will learn a loading mapping (image on the left).

 This loading map shows the loading in every pixel of the image.
 Average loading and heterogeneity (Coefficient of variation, CV) can now be calculated for each sample.